vivien/i3blocks-contrib/xkb_layout/README.md

 markup=pango
 ```

-`font` must be a [pango markup](https://developer.gnome.org/pygtk/stable/pango-markup-language.html) complient font name.
+`font` must be a [pango markup](https://developer.gnome.org/pygtk/stable/pango-markup-language.html) compliant font name.
 If not set, 'monospace' is used as default.

-`font_weight` must be a [pango markup](https://developer.gnome.org/pygtk/stable/pango-markup-language.html) complient font weight.
+`font_weight` must be a [pango markup](https://developer.gnome.org/pygtk/stable/pango-markup-language.html) compliant font weight.
 If not set, 'bold' is used as default.